Lake Seppings: Flora

 Lake Seppings has a rich variety of vegetation around its margins.
 The immediate lakeside is surrounded by a mixture of bullrushes, reeds and sedges.
 The fringing trees are a mixture of Myrtaceae: Western Australian peppermint trees, spearwoods, paperbarks, native willows and wattles.
 Banksias are also found around the lake.
 The northern end of the lake is a dense melaleuca stand of the above-mentioned species.

 The north-western side of the lake has been cleared and is suffering from infestations of several weeds.
-These include kikuyu grass, bracken, blackberry, nasturtium, Taylorina and arum lily.
+These include kikuyu grass, bracken, blackberry, nasturtium, Taylorina, and arum lily.
 Conservation groups are trying to restore the area starting with the old tip site which has been cleared and re-planted with several natives such as bluegums, Albany woolly-bushes and kangaroo paws.

 History

 Around 20,000 years ago the sea level was about 130 m lower than present and the coastline was about 4 km from the lake's current shoreline.
 The sea level then rose and the lake was a shallow basin in the sea floor.
 This explains why cockle shells can be found preserved in the soil.
 Sea levels then fell to current levels about 8000 years ago leaving Lake Seppings 500 m from the coast line.

+The lake itself received its English name in 1827 by Major Edmund Lockyer, who named it after his cousins, Robert and John Milligen Seppings.

 Lands along the eastern shore of the lake once were part of an estate belonging to Joseph Spencer of Balgarrup near Kojonup in 1884.